Singleton Edible Garden Trail

 Slow Food Singleton will also sell tickets for the Trail (cash only) and have info stalls: learn about the Slow Food movement, our local activities, our monthly Crop Swaps, the Singleton Seed Library and 'borrow' some seeds (if you are a Singleton LIbrary member) or BYO seedlings to swap!
 Join up with Slow Food Singleton (only $20/yr).

-The Red Cross Singleton Branch will have a stall (cash only) from 10am until sold out, selling sandwiches, wraps, slices, cakes and hot and cool drinks.
+The Red Cross Singleton Branch will have a stall (cash only) from 10am until sold out, selling sandwiches, wraps, slices, cakes and hot and cool drinks and LOTS of plants!!

 Hunter Region Landcare Network (HRLN) are working with local indigenous partners to help re-establish the bush tucker garden.
 On Trail day, HRLN are launching the garden as a Landcare site with the ambition of attracting more interest, community participation and hopefully ownership of this fabulous resource, with participants assisting with the upkeep and maintenance of the garden, so that it can be enjoyed by the Singleton community and offer a working place where Indigenous workshops can be hosted.